 en

 Tokoname is home to Chubu Centrair International Airport, the largest airport in the region.
-What many people don’t know, it is also a city with a long tradition of pottery and amazing craftsmanship.
-Tokoname is an excellent place to visit as a day or half-day trip from Nagoya (or the airport if you have a long layover).
+What many people don’t know, is that it is also a city with a long tradition of pottery and amazing craftsmanship.
+Tokoname is an excellent place to visit for a day or half-day trip from Nagoya (or the airport if you have a long layover).

 A Whisker Away